The act requires the office of health equity (office) in the department of public health and environment to:

 The third-party administrator is required to:

-- Issue a request for proposal for applications from nonprofit entities and statewide associations of health-care providers who wish to participate in the program to develop culturally relevant and affirming health-care training for health-care professionals; and
+- Issue a grant application for nonprofit entities and statewide associations of health-care providers who wish to participate in the program to develop culturally relevant and affirming health-care training for health-care professionals; and

 - Submit the list of the qualified applicants for the program to the health equity commission in the office for approval.